ProlificsPanther/BootstrapDatatables/README.md

 # cookie
 This is the JDB database containing  used to  populate Panther Grids/Datatables.

-If you wish to generate PDF reports from this Panther screen visit our other repository: https://github.com/ProlificsPanther/Report-Writer
+If you wish to generate PDF reports from this Panther screen, please visit our other repository: https://github.com/ProlificsPanther/Report-Writer

 Video for Report Writer and Datatables: https://youtu.be/qk_K2Jd9Aco